awsdocs/amazon-rds-user-guide/doc_source/oracle-kerberos-setting-up.md

 If different AWS accounts own the VPCs, complete the following steps:

-1. Configure VPC peering by following the instructions in [What is VPC Peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html) in the *Amazon Virtual Private Cloud VPC Peering*\.
+1. Configure VPC peering by following the instructions in [What is VPC Peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html) in *Amazon Virtual Private Cloud VPC Peering*\.
 Specifically, complete the following steps:

    1. Set up appropriate VPC routing rules to ensure the network traffic can flow both ways\.